 Modern Dances reflects her passion for dance in eleven stories that range from the heartwarming and nostalgic to the more edgy in nature.
 Golden Gate Blues chronicles the lives of a vast range of characters, from children to the elderly in eleven stories all set in and around San Francisco.
 Her distinctive voice has been described as “the voice of youth, rendered with an older, wiser sensibility.”

-Melissa is most influenced by Melissa Bank, Jean Rhys, Ernest Hemingway, Raymond Carver, and the screenwriting of Nora Ephron, Francis Coppola, and George Lucas.
+Melissa is most influenced by Melissa Bank, Jean Rhys, Ernest Hemingway, Raymond Carver, and the screenwriting of Nora Ephron, Stanley Kubrick, Francis Coppola, and George Lucas.
 She adheres to the tenant that Isabel Allende was driving at when she said, “Write what should not be forgotten."
 Melissa firmly believes in following the painter Georgia O’Keeffe’s advice when she said, “Art is about making the unknown known.”
-And this knowing is what fills Melissa’s storytelling with insights into life, spirituality, and the human condition.
+And this "knowing" is what fills Melissa’s storytelling with insights into life, spirituality, and the human condition.

-One of Melissa’s screenplays, No Tomorrow Without Merci, which was produced in Los Angeles, won seven awards a multiple film festivals.
+One of Melissa’s screenplays, No Tomorrow Without Merci (2015), won seven awards at multiple film festivals.
 The film is a World War II drama set in Berlin during the final days of the war, for which Melissa received Co-Producer and Co-Screenwriter credits.
 "No Tomorrow without Merci" won Best Short Film at L.A.
 Cinefest 2015, and also won Best Screenplay at the World Music and Independent Film Festival 2016, plus five other awards.

-She recently completed a TV Pilot and Show Bible called "Plantation," for Producer, Scott Young.
-This Pilot was named a Finalist, and then a Winner - 2nd Runner up in the People's Pilot Award competition sponsored by Larry Brody and TVWriter.com.
+Melissa completed a TV Pilot and Show Bible called "Plantation," for Producer, Scott Young in 2017.
+This Pilot was named a Finalist, and then placed in the Winner's Circle, as 2nd Runner up in the People's Pilot Award competition sponsored by Larry Brody and TVWriter.com.

 In 2018 Melissa was hired to write a dark comedy script, “Hard Laughter,” for Actor/Producer Gerard Garilli (Fratello), which Premiered in New York in July 2019.

 Melissa also recently completed a script for hire for Producer Olivia Wu called, "The Calligrapher."
 This film is currently in Pre-Production.
 Another script for hire that Melissa recently completed is her adaptation of a stage play called, "Shattered," into a drama feature for Producer / Director Elena Lockleis.